-We support the UK Government's decision to maintain consistency and stability in the law which it has made clear in the White Paper The United Kingdom's Exit from and new Partnership with the European Union.
+We support the UK Government's decision to maintain consistency and stability in the law which it has made clear in the Exit White Paper and which reflects one of our priorities for the negotiations.

 The need to maintain stability in the law, repeal legislation and prepare new legislation to fill in gaps arising from leaving the EU will comprise a significant part of domestic legislation which is passed at or following withdrawal for some years to come.